Climate Change: the human influence analysed

 There are, of course, many environmental differences between the geological past and the present, the more so when going further back in time.
 Nevertheless, the geological record clearly shows that the climate models are not able to reproduce past climates realistically, if carbon dioxide is taken as a major factor in climate regulation.
 This casts doubt on the assumption that changes in atmospheric carbon dioxide should be a basic driver of global temperature change.
 Obviously, the temperature effect of such a change is arrested by a host of competing feedbacks.

-the climatic changes in the past?
-On time-scales of millions of years the
+climatic changes in the past?
+On time-scales of millions of years the surface

-surface expression of plate-tectonic processes must have been important,
+expression of plate-tectonic processes must have been important, but these

-but these cannot play a significant role in forcing climatic changes over
+cannot play a significant role in forcing climatic changes over decades or

-decades or centuries.
-Among earth scientists it is a long-held suspicion
+centuries.
+Among earth scientists it is a long-held suspicion that changes

-that changes in the behaviour of the Sun are in some way responsible.
-For
+in the behaviour of the Sun are in some way responsible.
+For example, historical